 Audit Committee.
 The Audit Committee has general oversight responsibilities with respect to the Company's financial reporting and financial controls.
 It annually reviews the Company's financial reporting process, its system of internal controls regarding accounting, legal, and regulatory compliance and ethics that management or the Board has established, and the internal and external audit processes of the Company.
-During fiscal 2011, the Audit Committee consisted of Eduardo R. Menascé (Chairperson), William J. Cernugel (Vice Chairperson), Edward B. Cloues, II, Thomas H. Johnson, Stuart A. Taylor, II, and Helen W. Cornell.
-Ms. Cornell was appointed to the Audit Committee on September 1, 2011.
-In connection with the Board's determination that Mr. Cloues is not independent as described above, Mr. Cloues and the Board agreed that, effective as of the date of such determination, he would no longer serve on the Audit Committee.
-Each current member of the Audit Committee Charter.
+During fiscal 2012, the Audit Committee consisted of Eduardo R. Menascé (Chairperson), William J. Cernugel (Vice Chairperson until his resignation on February 22, 2012), Edward B. Cloues, II (until December 6, 2011), Thomas H. Johnson, Stuart A. Taylor, II, and Helen W. Cornell (Vice Chairperson effective February 22, 2012).
+Each current member of the Audit Committee is independent under SEC Rule 10A-3 and New York Stock Exchange listing standards and meets the financial literacy guidelines established by the Board in the Audit Committee Charter.
 The Board interprets "financial literacy" to mean the ability to read and understand audited and unaudited consolidated financial statements (including the related notes) and monthly operating statements of the sort released or prepared by the Company, as the case may be, in the normal course of its business.
 The Board of Directors has determined that each current member of the Audit Committee is an "audit committee financial expert" as that term is defined in Item 407(d) of SEC Regulation S-K.

 Compensation and Management Development Committee.
 The Compensation and Management Development Committee (the "Compensation Committee") assists the Board in ensuring that the officers and key management of the Company are effectively compensated in terms of salaries, incentive compensation, and other benefits that are internally equitable and externally competitive.
 As noted above, the Compensation Committee also analyzes and determines the risks, if any, created by our compensation policies and practices.
 In addition, the Compensation Committee is responsible for reviewing and assessing the talent development and succession management actions concerning the officers and key employees of the Company.
-During fiscal 2011, the Compensation Committee consisted of James A. Henderson (Chairperson), Neil S. Novich (Vice Chairperson), Mark C. DeLuzio, Ray J. Hillenbrand, and F. Joseph Loughrey.
+During fiscal 2012, the Compensation Committee consisted of James A. Henderson (Chairperson), Neil S. Novich (Vice Chairperson), Mark C. DeLuzio, Ray J. Hillenbrand, and F. Joseph Loughrey.
 Each current member of the Compensation Committee is independent as defined by New York Stock Exchange listing standards.